jgbyrne/jacl-rs/README.md

 The second is an anonymous structure.
 It is a Table which in turn contains three empty entries.

 The third entry is a Map.
 It is also an anonymous structure.
-However, this structure has a property binding.
+However, this structure is bound to a property.

 This notation can be considered shorthand for the following: